 Covers techniques and practice in reading and enjoying literature in its various forms: poetry, drama, prose fiction, and film.
 Examines such features of literary meanings as imagery, characterization, narration, and patterning in sound and sense.
 Offered: AWSp.

-"Reading Seattle."
-English 200A, which fulfills both VLPA and W requirements, is designed to introduce students to techniques and practices for reading and enjoying literature.
+English 200A, "Utopian/Dystopian Societies in Contemporary Fiction" fulfills both VLPA and W requirements, and is designed to introduce students to techniques and practices for reading and enjoying literature.

 Questions?
 Contact the instructor, John O'Neill: firstname.lastname@example.org